ESR-LSRI/.github/profile/README.md

 The Lakeside Summer Research Institute (LSRI) is a four-week summer research experience in which students engage in mentored research projects with tangible, externally-visible outcomes (e.g., educational blog posts, presentations at regional and national conferences, peer-reviewed publications).
-This year, 2023, the LSRI will be focused on three topics:
+This year, 2023, the LSRI will be focused on four topics:

 * Antarctic Ice Sheet and Climate